apikatza/ED-Outcome-Predictions/README.md

 # ED Predictions

 This repository contains a machine learning project for predicting Eating Disorder (ED) risk and recovery levels using various regression models, including Support Vector Regression (SVR) and Naïve Bayes models.
-The project is implemented in Python and utilizes Streamlit for an interactive web-based interface also available at https://ed-outcome-predictions.streamlit.app/.
+The project is implemented in Python and utilises Streamlit for an interactive web-based interface also available at https://ed-outcome-predictions.streamlit.app/.

 ## Features
 - **Data Preprocessing**: Cleaning and transforming raw data for modeling.